 As everyone here at Roman Road LDN is a huge caffeine fan, we decided to ask you, our readers, for your favourite places on the Roman Road and nearby to grab your lattes or cappuccinos.
 We’re going to start with some cafes around the eastern end of the Roman Road and saunter up towards Bethnal Green with your recommendations.

-Found next the Nunnery Gallery on Bow Road, the aptly named Nunnery Cafe offers a fully vegetarian menu and delicious AllPress coffee.
+Found next the Nunnery Gallery on Bow Road, the aptly named Nunnery Café offers a fully vegetarian menu and delicious AllPress coffee.
 The sandwiches here are prepared in-house each day, and the walls are hung with gorgeous affordable art.
-With the gallery right next door, why not grab a coffee and make an afternoon of it?
+With the gallery right next door, take the chance to grab a coffee and make an afternoon of it.

 Address: 181 Bow Road, London E3 2SJ

 Slightly off the Roman Road Targa Green Cafe got the vote from two of you and it’s a charming little venue.
 Colourful tiles and delicious cakes make this a bit of an office favourite as well.
-The friendly owner is planning mini food festivals which will be coming soon, celebrating cheese and other foods.
+Its warm, Moroccan-inspired interior with traditional Moroccan music pulsing in the background gives Targa Green Cafe a wonderful community feel that’s bursting with life.
 ‘It used to be a famous photographers gallery.
 They do amazing buffet lunches too!’ you told us.

 Address: 137 Tredegar Road, London E3 2EU